 The government, through the Crown Estate, has been allocating large areas of the North Sea for offshore wind turbine development.
 There are a number of schemes currently developed or in development throughout Suffolk.

-The East Anglia Offshore Wind Farm is the second largest proposed offshore wind farm in the UK, at 6,000km2, and with an indicative capacity of 7,200MW, could power over 5 million homes, according to the project developers.
+East Anglia Offshore Wind Farm is the second largest proposed offshore wind farm in the UK, at 6,000km2, and with an indicative capacity of 7,200MW, could power over 5 million homes, according to the project developers.

 Why support offshore wind?

-Suggestions are that by 2030, offshore wind could secure some 2,300 direct operations and maintenance jobs, and 1,500 supply chain jobs.
+It's suggested that by 2030, offshore wind could secure some 2,300 direct operations and maintenance jobs, and 1,500 supply chain jobs.

-But we believe that the infrastructure for bringing this electricity onshore is not sufficiently coordinated.
+We believe that the infrastructure for bringing this electricity onshore is not sufficiently coordinated.
 As a result, some of our precious landscapes are threatened by the need to increase the number of pylons onshore.

 We're lobbying to secure a strategic approach that protects Suffolk’s landscape through our campaign for strategic electricity networks.